ivantohelpyou/project-grasshopper/README.md

 ### How to Use It

 1. **Fill Out and Rename the JSON Template**: Start by filling out the `simple-export.template.json` file with your environment URLs and solution names.
 Once completed, rename the file to `simple-export.json`.
-2. **Run the Script**: Execute the provided PowerShell scripts to perform the export and import operations based on the configurations specified in the JSON file.
+2. **Run the Script**: Execute the provided PowerShell script `main.ps1` to perform the export and import operations based on the configurations specified in the JSON file.
+Use `main.ps1 -Action export` or `main.ps1 -Action import` if you just want to do one or the other (by default, the script does both).

 ### What It Does